rufig/spf/docs/papers/intro.en.md

 <a id="locals"/>
 ###[Local and temporary variables][start]

-Не входят в ядро, но подключаются:
+Not available in the kernel, but included.

 	REQUIRE { lib/ext/locals.f

-	\ пример простого использования
+	\ sample usage
-	: test { a b | c d }  \ a b инициализируюся со стека, c и d нулями a -> c
+    : test { a b | c d }  \ a b get their values from the stack, c and d are zeroes a -> c
 	  b TO d
 	  c . d . ;
 	1 2 test
 	>1 2
 	> Ok
-Подробное описание и примеры использования смотрите в самой библиотеке.
+Full description and more examples available in the library itself.

 ----
 <a id="dll"/>
 ###[Using external DLLs][start]

-Пример:
+Example:

 	WINAPI: SevenZip 7-zip32.dll
-Если нужно подключить все функции из dll-файла то можно использовать
-либо:
+If you need to automatically use all dll exported functions as forth words, use either:

 	REQUIRE UseDLL ~nn/lib/usedll.f
-	UseDLL "имя_библиотеки"
+	UseDLL "DLL name"

-или:
+or:

 	REQUIRE DLL ~ac/lib/ns/dll-xt.f
-	DLL NEW: "имя_библиотеки"
+	DLL NEW: "DLL name"

 ----
 <a id="notfound"/>